CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 7. find subarray with given sum
 8. Given an array.
 Calculate the maximum sum of `k` consecutive elements
 9. Find the closest value to zero from an array of positives and negatives
+10. Find minimum difference between 2 numbers in an array of size `n`

 # MATRIX
 30.